Vaishusiva-06/PLACEMENT-JAVA/assignments/02-first-java.md

         System.out.println("Hello, " + name + "!
 Welcome and happy coding!");
     }
 }

 OUTPUT ;

 Please enter your name: VAISHU
 Hello, VAISHU!
 Welcome and happy coding!

+QUESTION 3 ;
-QUESTION 3 ;Write a program to input principal, time, and rate (P, T, R) from the user and find Simple Interest.Take in two numbers and an operator (+, -, *, /) and calculate the value.
+Write a program to input principal, time, and rate (P, T, R) from the user and find Simple Interest.Take in two numbers and an operator (+, -, *, /) and calculate the value.
 (Use if conditions)

 public class SimpleInterest {
     public static void main(String[] args) {